knot-system/knot-daemon/README.md

 ### Cronjob

-This service needs a cronjob, to update the feeds in the background.
+By default, the `refresh_on_connect` option is set to true, so whenever you get a list of posts, the system refreshes all feeds to get new items.
+This takes some time (especcially if you follow a lot of feeds) and makes the system slow, so a better option is to set up a cronjob to handle feed refreshing in the background.

 The best solution is to add a cronjob directly on the server, but you could also use an external service if this is not possible.

 After installing, open the `config.php` in the root folder.
 There you find a line `'cron_secret' => '…'` with a random string.
 Copy this random string, this is the secret that makes sure that we are allowed to call the cronjob.
+You should also set the `refresh_on_connect` option to false, to disable feed refreshing when listing posts and make the system faster.

 Add a cronjob, and point it to the `cron.php` in the root directory.
 Append the secret string as a parameter: `cron.php?secret=…`.
 This could be an example configuration: